Call for evacuation made for elderly couple on rising floodwaters on Kuskokwim River | The Delta Discovery, Inc.

 The couple were reported to be sitting in their boat.

-“Send a helicopter now!” said Mark Leary of Bethel Search and Rescue, his voice urgent.
+“Send a helicopter now!” said Mark Leary of Bethel Search and Rescue, his voice sounding urgent.

 The message was sent out to the Troopers and the rescue coordination center to send help.
 It was also confirmed that the couple did indicate that they needed evacuation – a passing pilot flying overhead the couple relayed the message.

-Note: UPDATE (May 1st, 2020): The two elders, John and Seraphine Borowski, were rescued safely during the early morning hours by paratroopers from the Alaska Air National Guard 176th Wing via a HH-60G Pave Hawk helicopter.
-The rescue helicopter, which was sent from Anchorage, hoisted them out around midnight while a HC-130J Hercules circled above.
-The Borowski’s were safely brought to Aniak.